symsoph/contrast/_posts/2023-03-11-Weather-thoughts.md

 I am probably only talking about a fraction of the weather changes that have occurred in or around San Diego alone, this thought alone is concerning.

+I do not mean to scare you, or for you to fear the sun or the rain.
+There is hope in this world.
+In this beautiful short story, [The World Away From the Rain](https://grist.org/fix/climate-fiction/imagine-2200-world-away-from-the-rain/) by Ella Menzies, the world fears the rain because it harms.
+It is acid rain, but this young Rwandan girl, Keza, sees that there is beauty in this future Earth dealing with the effects of climate change.
+She attempts to show her mother this beauty.
+Read the story to find out the rest, nothing bad happens, promise.

+I love the rain and cold weather the most.
+Winter and spring time are my favorite seasons for this reason.
+Everything is as green as it gets in Southern California and little birds chirp throughout the day and flowers bloom.
+I would hate for the world and for rain to become something I fear.
+I hope Keza inspired you to love your home and the environment around, to see the beauty of it, and do something to save it.

 ## Heading Two (h2)